Christian Personal Finance

 8. Listing the items on Ebay

-I knew the items didn’t have a huge demand so I listed them all only with a BIN (Buy It Now) price.
+I knew that my items didn’t have a huge demand so I listed them all only with a BIN (Buy It Now) price.
 If I would have been selling iPods or something I may have been able to get away with a straight auction, but since I was willing to wait to make the sale at the price I wanted, I did BIN.

 9. Analyze the results